UniverseStudiosMC/UniverseJobs/docs/admin-guide/admin-commands.md

 # ⚔️ Administration Guide - Essential Commands

-This guide presents all administration commands to efficiently manage JobsAdventure on your server.
+This guide presents all administration commands to efficiently manage UniverseJobs on your server.

 ## 🔑 Administrator Permissions